Read More: Manage product profiles.

 If your Creative Cloud apps are licensed by an organization, how you install and update apps via the Creative Cloud desktop app, will depend on how the admin in your organization has set up the Creative Cloud desktop environment on your computer.

-If you see the following screen when you go to the Apps tab on the Creative Cloud desktop app, your admin has disabled the option to install or updates apps on your computer.
+If you see the following error on the Apps tab of your Creative Cloud desktop app, your admin has disabled the option to install or updates apps on your computer.